 Charles River Laboratories completed tests of ADBM in animals that show no evidence of toxicity.

 ADBM’s optimized dose is 1% w/v, although CRO testing has shown that up to 15% w/v can be used in animals without eliciting an immune response.

-British and Australian Governments have independently validated ADBM’s ability to degrade biological targets and pathogens of national security importance.
+Government agencies have independently validated ADBM’s ability to degrade biological targets and pathogens of national security importance.